Add a coffee station to your kitchen with these easy coffee bar table woodworking plans.

 - (2) Drawer knobs or pulls

-You cannot buy 2×2 boards in the nicer whitewood boards at the big box hardware store, only the cheaper furring strips.
+You cannot buy 2×2 boards in the whitewood boards at the big box hardware store, only the cheaper furring strips.
 I bought the furring strips and I ended up fighting them the entire time.

 They did work out (as you can see) but next time I need 2x2s I will buy 2x4s and rip them down to size with my table saw.
 Then I can guarantee straight boards with nice corners instead of the rounded corners of the furring strips.